Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Look for signs of skin thickening, bumps, and lumps.
 If there’s any oozing, scaling, or scabs, that’s also a sign of concern.
 Measure and count the lumps if your dog has several of them.
 Notice if they grow in number or size over time.

-You might also find parasites, such as lice, fleas, and ticks, in dog fur.
-Get your hands on a flea shampoo as soon as possible to prevent the problem from getting worse.
+Make sure there are no signs of parasites, such as lice, fleas, and ticks, in dog fur.
+Get your hands on a flea shampoo as soon as possible, and speak to your vet about a treatment plan to prevent the problem from getting worse.
+Note that to get rid of flea infestations successfully, you will also need to treat your home.

 8. Check Their Ears Regularly